MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 ## Known limitations

 - Currently, only the **Personal** and **Team** scopes are supported for Microsoft Teams. **Group chat** is not supported.
-- [Setting the bot avatar icon](customize-default-canvas-teams.md) from the side pane under **Manage** > **Details** will not show up for bots that are approved by an admin.
+- [Setting the bot avatar icon](customize-default-canvas-teams.md) from the side pane under **Settings** > **General** will not show up for bots that are approved by an admin.
 Bots approved by an admin will use the app icon as the bot avatar.
 - Teams has [rate limiting](/microsoftteams/platform/concepts/bots/rate-limit) on bots.
 Depending on your business needs, you might want to keep your bot content concise for bots that are added to Microsoft Teams.
 - Disconnecting your bot might take a few minutes before the bot becomes unreachable by users on Microsoft Teams.